nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
-The taske with the name given by the user already exist
+The task with the name given by the user already exists
 > Use case ends

 #### Use case: Delete task